-Filters are another type of Operator Object in Terraform4D.
-While generators are used to add new features to your terrain, filters will alter it, adjust and fine tune it to your needs.
+Filters are the second type of Operator Object in Terraform4D.
+While generators are used to add new features to your terrain, filters will alter, adjust, and fine tune it to your needs.

 Terraform4D provides you with several different filters.